 - Women experience digestive problems, including acid reflux, about twice as much as men do.

 - Many women have their first episode of heartburn during pregnancy, usually due to hormonal changes.

 Acid reflux is the backflow of acid from the stomach into the esophagus when there is a problem with the valve-like muscle that connects the esophagus to the stomach, called the lower esophageal sphincter (LES).
 Acid can leave the stomach when the sphincter does not close completely or if it opens when it should not.
 Various factors can affect the functioning of the sphincter muscle, including hormonal imbalances.

 Thus, women are more likely to experience acid reflux during certain stages of reproductive life - puberty, pregnancy, post-partum (including breastfeeding), and menopause - when hormone levels are in a state of flux.

 Each woman experiences the sensation of acid washing up into the esophagus differently.
 For that reason, there are various names associated with this digestive problem.
 Heartburn, acid reflux, and gastroesophageal reflux disease (GERD) are all terms used when referring to displaced acid in the esophagus and its symptoms.

 To learn more about the mechanism of acid reflux, continue on to read about the hormonal and non-hormonal causes.

-In order to treat and prevent heartburn, it is crucial to understand the cause behind it.
+In order to treat and prevent acid reflux, it is crucial to understand the cause behind it.
 While many factors can influence the contraction, pressure, and relaxation of the LES, elevated hormone levels are a common cause of sphincter dysfunction resulting in acid reflux.
 However, other causes may also be behind heartburn, some rarer than others.